Life N Home

 Two more Saturdays.
 Same result.
 Different steps, same feeling — the plan just stopped making sense at the exact moment it mattered most.

 I mentioned it to my neighbor — retired, been woodworking for 30 years.
-He looked at my plan and shook his head immediately.
+He looked at my plan and shook his head.
 "This was never built," he said.
 "You can tell.
 No one caught the errors because no one made the errors."